Kaarthikeyan-4542/Tamil-Nadu-Vehicle-Market-Analysis/README.md

 3. **Create Views:** Run the SQL scripts in `sql_views.sql` to generate analytical views.
 4. **Dashboard:** Open `Vehicle_Analytics.pbix` and click 'Refresh'.

+## Dataset : I wasn't able to upload the dataset since it was in big size , i used the kaggle's (Indian Vehicle Registration Data(2020-2025)